Irish Travellers

-Irish Travellers (An lucht siúil, meaning "the walking people"), also known as Pavees or Mincéirs (Shelta: Mincéirí), are a traditionally peripatetic indigenous ethno-cultural group originating in Ireland.
+Irish Travellers (An lucht siúil, meaning the walking people), also known as Mincéirs (Shelta: Mincéirí) or Pavees, are a traditionally peripatetic indigenous ethno-cultural group originating in Ireland.

 They are predominantly English-speaking, though many also speak Shelta, a language of mixed English and Irish origin.
 The majority of Irish Travellers are Roman Catholic, the predominant religion in the Republic of Ireland.
-They are one of several groups identified as "Travellers", related groups being the Scottish Travellers and English Travellers who lean more towards Evangelical Protestantism.
+They are one of several groups identified as "Travellers" in the UK and Ireland.
+Irish Travellers have distinctive artistic traditions, some of which have influenced the broader cultural tapestry of Ireland.
+Irish Traveller music, known for its lively and virtuosic melodies, is a significant and influential part of Ireland's musical landscape.
+Irish Travellers have clothing traditions which are distinct from those of the wider Irish population.
+Beady pockets for example are a feature of traditional Irish Traveller attire—flat, pocket-sized pouches characterised by intricate embroidery and beadwork.

-They are often incorrectly referred to as "Gypsies", but Irish Travellers are not genetically related to the Romani, who are of Indo-Aryan origin.
-Genetic analysis has shown Travellers to be of Irish extraction, and that they likely diverged from the settled Irish population in the 1600s, likely during the time of the Cromwellian conquest of Ireland.
+Despite sometimes being incorrectly referred to as "Gypsies", Irish Travellers are not genetically related to the Romani people, who are of Indo-Aryan origin.
+Genetic analysis has shown Irish Travellers to be of Irish extraction, and that they likely diverged from the settled Irish population in the 1600s, probably during the time of the Cromwellian conquest of Ireland.
 Centuries of cultural isolation have led Travellers to become genetically distinct from the settled Irish.
-Traveller rights groups long advocated for ethnic status from the Irish government, succeeding in 2017.
+Traveller rights groups have long advocated for Traveller ethnicity status from the Irish government, succeeding in 2017.

-Irish Traveller communities can be found in Ireland, the United Kingdom, the United States and Canada.
-As of 2016, there are 32,302 Travellers within Ireland.
-They represent 0.7% of the total population of the Republic of Ireland.
+Irish Traveller communities are located in Ireland, the United Kingdom, the United States and Canada.
+In 2016, there were 32,302 Travellers within Ireland.
+In 2016, they were 0.7% of Ireland's population.
 There are different estimates about the size of the total population of people with Traveller ancestry, because many people of Traveller descent do not declare themselves Travellers.
-The United Kingdom alone is believed to be home to up to 300,000 Traveller people.
+The United Kingdom is believed to be home to up to 300,000 Roma and Traveller people, including Romanichal.
+The British Government considers Travellers resident in the UK to form part of the Gypsy, Roma and Traveller (GRT) community.

 Nomenclature

-Travellers refer to themselves in Gammon as minkiers or in Irish as an lucht siúil ("the walking people").
+Travellers refer to themselves in Shelta as Mincéirí, or in Irish as an lucht siúil ("the walking people").